squeryl/squeryl.github.io/docs/0.9.5/introduction.md

 five places :

 <script type="syntaxhighlighter" class="brush: java">

+<![CDATA[
 // Equivalent JPA query
 Query q = entityManager.createQuery(
-//We’ll get an SQLException if there’s a typo here :
+  //We’ll get an SQLException if there’s a typo here:
-“SELECT AVG (g.scoreInPercentage) FROM Grades g where g.subjectId =
+  “SELECT AVG (g.scoreInPercentage) FROM Grades g where g.subjectId = :subjectId”);
-:subjectId”);

-// a runtime exception if mathId is of the wrong type
-q.setParameter(1, mathId); // or if 1 is not the right index
+// a runtime exception if mathId is of the wrong type q.setParameter(1, mathId); // or if 1 is not the right index

 // ClassCastExeption possible
 Number avg = (Number) q.getSingleResult();

 // NullPointerException if the query returns null
-//(ex.: if there are no math Grades in the table)
+//(ex.: if there are no math Grades in the table) avg.floatValue();
-avg.floatValue();
+]]>

 </script>